 Home & Garden

 Home and garden is the main category that’s on fire.
-For most retailers, it now encompases kitchen goods and foodstuffs.
-For your local customers, make it easy for them to buy cookbooks, kitchen utensils, premade or partially made gourmet foodstuffs, canning/preserving supplies, garden supplies, patio furniture, planter boxes, general garden decor, plant starts and just about anything someone who wants to bring the outdoors in can use.
+For most retailers, it now encompasses kitchen goods and foodstuffs.
+For your local customers, make it easy for them to buy cookbooks, kitchen utensils, partially made gourmet foodstuffs, canning/preserving supplies, garden supplies, patio furniture, planter boxes, general garden decor, plant starts and just about anything someone who wants to bring the outdoors in can use.
 For visiting customers, you may find that they buy what local customers are also purchasing, simply because you have it in stock.
 Don’t be surprised to see seeds, starts, or more unique items they haven’t seen make their way into their purchases.

 Since more people are traveling and exploring the U.S. this season, it gives retailers the ability to carry general travel goods in their stores.
 Walking sticks, water bottles, fanny packs, small backpacks, portable stools, portable cookware, camping supplies, waterproof or UV protection apparel basics, first aid kits, are estimated to be great sellers.
 All of this has been strategically placed on end caps and front and center on store displays.
 REI is banking on it in their stores, having replaced their travel luggage section with tents, backpacks and even kayaks.